bernsteinb1/CS321_Final/pong/README.md

 # Human Playable Pong
 pong.py contains a human playable pong game.
-By default, the left paddle played by our trained AI, and the right paddle is a human player.
+By default, the left paddle is played by our trained AI, and the right paddle is a human player.

 To play the game run:
 - `python3 pong.py`